Selective non-catalytic reduction

-Selective non-catalytic reduction (SNCR) is a method to lessen nitrogen oxide emissions in conventional power plants that burn biomass, waste and coal.
-The process involves injecting either ammonia or urea into the firebox of the boiler at a location where the flue gas is between 1400 and 2000 F to react with the nitrogen oxides formed in the combustion process.
-The resulting product of the chemical redox reaction is molecular nitrogen (N_{2}), carbon dioxide (CO_{2}), and water (H_{2}O).
+Selective non-catalytic reduction (SNCR) is a method to lessen nitrogen oxide (NO_{x}) emissions downstream of a combustion process.
+Its conventional application is in power plants that burn fossil fuels, especially coal.
+It is now widely applied across many industries to treat flue gas from a variety of processes and combustion sources, including waste incineration, cement kilns, pulp and paper boilers, metallurgical blast furnaces, and oil refineries.
+The process involves injecting either ammonia or urea directly into the flue gas to react with the nitrogen oxides formed in the combustion process.
+The resulting products of the chemical redox reaction are molecular nitrogen (N_{2}), carbon dioxide (CO_{2}), and water (H_{2}O).

 The conversion of noxious NO_{x} to innocuous N_{2} is described by the following simplified equation: